Questions & Answers

-A: Historical order books and capacities in the CWE, UK, Baltics, Poland, and the Nordics for the NTC market simulations (today’s reference situation).
-For the Nordic FB market simulations, the same setup is used but the NTC capacity constraints in the Nordics are replaced by FB constraints.
+A: Historical order books and capacities in the SDAC, reflecting the current market coupling. (.
+For the Nordic FB market simulations, the same setup is used but the NTC capacity constraints in the Nordic CCR are replaced by FB constraints.

 Q: If you change the maximum price at the PXs will the outcome of the optimization change?

 A: No, in essence not (unless the market clears at the maximum price).

 Q: What is the optimization that will be used in the FB allocation mechanism?